Cuiwanxin1998/cfDNAFE/README.md

 ## Section 7: Mutation Signature
 **Mutation signature**: Each mutational process is thought to leave its own characteristic mark on the genome.
 For example, AID/APOBEC activity can specifically cause C > T and C > G substitutions at TpCpA and TpCpT sites (of which the underlined nucleotide is mutated.
 Thus, patterns of somatic mutations can serve as readout of the mutational processes that have been active and as proxies for the molecular perturbations in a tumour.
 These [mutational signatures](https://doi.org/10.1038/nature12477) are characterized by a specific contribution of 96 base substitution types with a certain sequence context.

-If you do not have vcf files, cfDNAFE provide a function **BamToVcf** to help user convert bam files to vcf files, you can filter out fragments with lower alignment and base quality.

-- Example Usage **(run BamToVcf)**

 ```Python
 from cfDNAFE import *